 Do you remember the feeling you had when you first started pursuing your business?
+That passion.
 The excitement was extreme and the hours were long, but there was no need to worry because you were a freakin’ machine!
 Unstoppable and really going places, right?

 Are you disappointed that this isn’t a blog post about romance?
 Totally unrelated, but I had to ask…lol